YG3-ai/Capsule/README.md

 AGENTS.md     # same content, for other agents
 ```

-Multiple files are fine — split when it helps readability.
-The only rule: keep it plain text an
+Multiple files are fine — split when it helps readability and modularity.
-agent can read end to end.
-The moment something needs to compile before it runs, the moat is gone.

 ## Controls (demo scene)